 Basically, all you need to do to get your metrics into Prometheus is to define and expose those metrics using an HTTP endpoint on your application’s instance, using the appropriate client library for your application code (metrics created using client libraries are called custom metrics).

 You can see a full tutorial here, with an example of importing Redis DB metrics into Prometheus.
 Prometheus will then scrape these metrics, and you can visualize them either using its expression browser, or a visualizer like Grafana.
 You can see an example of the Prometheus Expression Browser here:

 Although it is possible to use these client libraries to monitor your applications running inside docker containers by incorporating the appropriate libraries and exposing whichever custom metrics you’d like to expose, you can’t use these libraries to get docker container metrics, such as the container cpu or memory usage, etc.

 Choosing Prometheus does come with the tradeoff of having to do lots of configuration and maintenance.
-If you would like to skip these configuration and maintenance bottlenecks in favor of a Prometheus instance that is easy and ready to go at a moments notice, sign up for a free trial of MetricFire's hosted Prometheus or book a demo to talk to the team directly about how MetricFire can help you.
+If you would like to skip these configuration and maintenance bottlenecks in favor of a instance that is easy and ready to go at a moment's notice, sign up for a free trial of MetricFire's Hosted Graphite or book a demo to talk to the team directly about how MetricFire can help you.

-Each of these have their advantages and disadvantages, and also differ in architecture, with some being agent based, and others being cloud hosted.
-Having so many options from which to choose from can be challenging, but whichever you choose would depend massively on your use case or end goal.
+Each of these has its advantages and disadvantages, and also differs in architecture, with some being agent-based, and others being cloud hosted.
+Having so many options from which to choose can be challenging, but whichever you choose would depend massively on your use case or end goal.